dotnet/docs/docs/core/tools/dotnet-store.md

 - **`--skip-optimization`**

   Skips the optimization phase.
-For information about optimization, see [Preparing a runtime environment](../deploying/runtime-store.md#preparing-a-runtime-environment).
+For more information about optimization, see [Preparing a runtime environment](../deploying/runtime-store.md#preparing-a-runtime-environment).

 - **`--skip-symbols`**